ava-labs/hypersdk/examples/tokenvm/README.md

   takes on a new ID, a rogue subnet can't corrupt the balance or activity of valid assets)

+TODO: talk about local test (15 nodes, 2 subnets with no overlap)

 ## Mint and Trade Demo
 Someone: "Seems cool but I need to see it to really get it."
 Me: "Look no further."